puppetlabs/puppet-docs/source/pe/3.2/install_answer_file_reference.markdown

 canonical: "/pe/latest/install_answer_file_reference.html"
 ---

 Answer files are used for automated installations of PE.
-See [the chapter on automated installation](./install_automated.html) for more details.
+See [the section on automated installation](./install_automated.html) for more details.

 Answer File Syntax
 ------------------